dmvstar/node-red-contrib-send-form/README.md

 ## Usage
 Required inputs:
-url (this is specified on the node) filepath (path to the file to be sent) or binary buffer
+url (this is specified on the node) filedata base64 or binary buffer
-	Filepath can be indicated 3 ways:
-	1. Explicitly state the filepath on the node (useful if filepath is a constant)
-	2. Pass the filepath into the node as part of the msg, as "msg.filepath"
+- Pass the buffer into the node as part of the msg, as "msg.payload.fileData" Source type
+Can be selected within the node from a dropdown menu "type" or passed in "msg.payload.fileType".
+Payload overrides the dropdown menu
+Currently accepts
+- Base64
+- Binary
-	3. Pass the buffer into the node as part of the msg, as "msg.payload.{{filepath}}" Form Fields as part of payload, well be added to form via formData.append( <name>, <value>);
+Form Fields as part of payload, well be added to form via formData.append(<name>, <value>);
-	msg.payload.form_options.chat_id = '213123123213';
+- msg.payload.formOptions.chat_id = '213123123213';
-	msg.payload.form_options.caption = 'photo_'+stamp;
+- msg.payload.formOptions.caption = 'photo_'+stamp;

 ## Why this module?